scalacenter/scala-advent-of-code/docs/2024/puzzles/day05.md

 - represent the rules as an adjacency list `Map[Int, List[Int]]`

 1. **Part 1**:
-   - For every update, we iterate over its elements (while keeping track of the visited nodes) and for each node check that **none** of its neighbors were visited before it.
+   - For every update, we iterate over its elements (while keeping track of the visited nodes) and for each node check that **none** of its successors were visited before it.
    - We only keep the updates that don't violate the ordering rules.
    - We compute the middle number of the valid updates.
    - The solution is the sum of the middle numbers of the valid updates.